FreedomXL/Pneumothorax-Segmentation-Deep-Learning/README.md

-# Pneumothorax Segmentation Using Deep Neural Networks Implemented in Keras
+# Pneumothorax Segmentation in Routine Computed Tomography Based on Deep Neural Networks (ICoIAS'2021)
-This library contains the original implementation of 'Pneumothorax Segmentation in Routine Computed Tomography Based on Deep Neural Networks' in Keras (Tensorflow as backend).
+This library contains the original implementation of **'Pneumothorax Segmentation in Routine Computed Tomography Based on Deep Neural Networks'** in Keras (Tensorflow as backend).
 ## Implemented Models
 - U-Net
 - dilated U-Net